2 Motor System With Low Suction

 AV3500 Three years old.
 I have ordered a replacement for the cloth filer.
 The suction is very low and the top of the canister and the exhaust tubes are very hot.
 Ron - Orange, CA

-Sounds like it can be your motor, remove the filter you have now and test the suction directly at the tank again.
-Also, look up above the the filter for a small foam filter.
+To get started, remove the filter you have now and test the suction directly at the tank again.
+Do you notice an increase?
+If not, look up above the the filter for a small foam filter.
 If you have one remove it and do not replace it.

 Multiple Motor Unit, Low Suction